Information for patients

 Current recommendations are that statins should be started in children with FH from the age of 8-10 years old, but this will very much depend on a child’s cholesterol result and whether there is a family history of early heart disease.

-Download a factsheet Why should my child start taking a statin?
+Factsheet: Why should my child start taking a statin?

-produced by the FH Paediatric Register for more information.
+Download this factsheet produced by the FH Paediatric Register for more information.